-Among all articles on Firebear, there are some posts related to various help desk services as well as a review on Help Desk MX by Mirasvit.
+Among all articles on Firebear, there are some posts related to various help desk services, as well as a review on Help Desk MX by Mirasvit.
 Below we shed light on its competitor – Aheadworks Help Desk Ultimate for Magento 2 and 1.
-This comprehensive system is designed for providing user-friendly customer tickets management.
-The agent workflow is organized to minimize time waste, and due to ticket automation, it is possible to perform some routine tasks without admins.
+This comprehensive system is designed to provide user-friendly customer tickets management.
+The agent workflow is organized to minimize the required time, and, due to ticket automation, it is possible to perform some routine tasks without admins.
 In addition to automation rules, there are email templates designed to simplify the interaction with clients.
 At the same time, the module is extremely customer-friendly, since it offers easy to create and manage tickets.
-Besides, the extension does not require any third-party storage.
+Besides, the extension does not require any third-party storage.'

 - Ticket Creation.
 From the perspective of a customer, Aheadworks Help Desk Ultimate for Magento 2 and 1 is a very convenient tool.
 After installing the extension, a customer account gets a help desk tab where clients can create and manage tickets.
 Besides, the module revamps the way a native Magento contact form works by turning all messages sent through the form into tickets.
 The backend interface can also be used for creating new tickets, but the feature is available for admins only.
 Besides, if someone sends an email to an address used as a gateway for the extension, the message will be converted into a ticket.

 - Ticket Processing.
 On a ticket page, you can see such information about a ticket as status, priority, and agent.
 Besides, there are a chat area and client information.
 The chat supports various features.
 For instance, it is possible to attach files to illustrate the problem in more detail.
 There are also some admin-oriented improvements, such as system messages and internal notes that are not displayed to clients.
 Moreover, you can set automatic replies using available email templates.